Nélson Oliveira: Loan to Deportivo La Coruña

-On 31 July, he moved to Deportivo de La Coruña in Spain in a season-long loan, alongside several compatriots.
+On 31 July, he moved to Deportivo La Coruña in Spain in a season-long loan, alongside several compatriots.

 On 20 August, in the La Liga opener against Osasuna, Oliveira scored his first goal for the Galicians, from a counter-attack in the 90th minute to make it 2–0 for the hosts.
 On 19 May 2013, he found himself in controversy after shushing the Ultras after his goal against Espanyol.
 He later apologized for his actions.

-Loan to Stade Rennais
+Loan to Rennes

-On 26 July 2013, Oliveira was loaned to Ligue 1 club Stade Rennais on a season-long move, with the French having the option to make the deal permanent afterwards.
+On 26 July 2013, Oliveira was loaned to Ligue 1 club Rennes on a season-long move, with the French having the option to make the deal permanent afterwards.
 He scored his first goal in his second appearance, in a 1–2 loss at Nice.

 Oliveira scored twice for Rennes on 24 August 2013, in a 2–1 away win against Evian.
 He again scored twice, this time against Toulouse in a 5–0 win on 26 October 2013.
-A week later he scored his seventh goal of the season in a 1–1 draw away to Marseille.
+A week later, he scored his seventh goal of the season in a 1–1 draw away to Marseille.
 After a four-month goal drought, he found the net again against Toulouse in a 3–2 loss on 15 March 2014.
 He took part of the 2014 Coupe de France Final coming on as a substitute in Rennes' 2–0 loss to Guingamp.